MirrorNetworking/Mirror/docs/index.md

 ## Engine and Editor integration

-Mirrorís networking is integrated into the engine and the editor, allowing you to work with components and visual aids to build your multiplayer game.
+Mirror‚Äôs networking is integrated into the engine and the editor, allowing you to work with components and visual aids to build your multiplayer game.
 It provides:

 -   A NetworkIdentity component for networked objects.
 -   A NetworkBehaviour for networked scripts